 kubectl logs) for retrieving logs from a specific pod or container.
 Running this command with the

 --follow flag streams logs from the specified resource, allowing you to live tail its logs from your terminal.

-For example, let’s deploy a Nginx pod under the deployment name
+To see how the kubectl log tail works let’s deploy a Nginx pod under the deployment name

 kubectl logs --follow [Pod name], we can view logs from the pod in real time:

 $ kubectl logs --follow papertrail-demo-76bf4969df-9gs5w 10.1.1.1 - - [04/Jan/2019:22:42:11 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (X11; Linux x86_64; rv:60.0) Gecko/20100101 Firefox/60.0" "-"

 The main limitation of kubectl logs tail is that it only supports individual Pods.
 If we deployed two Nginx pod replicas instead of one, we would need to tail each pod separately.
 For large deployments, this could involve dozens or hundreds of separate